 However, if your partner generally does orgasm, or if she orgasms through masturbation then there’s a simple manual fix.

 Ask her to masturbate for you.
 Pay attention to what she does and do your best to replicate it.
-You have a living textbook right there to teach you how to please the individual woman you’re with, so use it.

 Alternatively, ask her to use her hand to guide your finger.
 If she puts her hand on top of yours, she can show you the movements and pressure that she likes.